 Our faculty are internationally renowned and our graduate and undergraduate programs are consistently ranked among the top departments in Canada.
 Our department conducts high-impact research in each of the six major subdivisions of psychology listed below.

-Due to the COVID-19 pandemic, University of Waterloo PhD defenses are being held remotely and are only open to the committee members, candidate, and the candidate's invited guests.
+This defence is being held remotely and is only open to the committee members, candidate, and the candidate's invited guests.

 - Aug.
 10, 2022

 Ryan Yeung's thesis is entitled: “The Persistence of Involuntary Memory: Analyzing Phenomenology, Links to Mental Health, and Content.”